joliplei/bibleserver-scraper-DE/README.md

 **Please respect the copyright and don't publish bible texts anywhere without consent of the publishers!**

 Support for English and Spanish translations is included, but disabled in the released JAR file.
-If needed, this functionality must be activated in the source code and a new JAR file manually compiled.
+If needed, this functionality must be activated in the source code and a new JAR file compiled manually.

 ## Usage